kmistry-exe/ImageGrid-HTMLCSS-Feb22/README.md

 - Static gallery design (no JavaScript)
 - Ideal for showcasing wallpapers or portfolios

+## 🌐 Live Demo
+You can view the live demo of the project [here](https://kmistry-exe.github.io/ImageGrid-HTMLCSS-Feb22/).

 ---

 📁 **Project Type**: Frontend – Static Website